Hedging the Singularity: Preface

-Right now, AI is like a cognitive power tool, or cognitive \href{https://en.wikipedia.org/wiki/Heavy_equipment}{heavy equipment}.
+As of this writing, AI is like a cognitive power tool or a piece of cognitive heavy equipment.
 It can plow forward on just about any knowledge task.
-But it's difficult to wield it with subtlety or artistry.
+But it is difficult to wield with subtlety or artistry.